dsmiller95/GitScripts/README.md

 To use this script in multiple repositories easily, it can be set up as a git command so that all it takes to run it is `git clean-branches` from any console.
 The setup for this is pretty quick:

+---
+### Create script in /usr/bin/

-1. Copy a script to become a git command into your git installation's `/usr/bin/` directory, on Windows it is likely here: `C:\Program Files\Git\usr\bin`.
+Copy or create a script to become a git command into your git installation's `/usr/bin/` directory, on Windows it is likely here: `C:\Program Files\Git\usr\bin`.

-   1. This can be found on windows by navigating to `/usr/bin/` in a Git bash console, and opening an explorer window at that location with `explorer .`
+This can be found on windows by navigating to `/usr/bin/` in a Git bash console, and opening an explorer window at that location with `explorer .`

+---
+### Set script name
-2. Rename the script based on what you want the name of the command to be.
+Rename the script based on what you want the name of the command to be.
 In this case "git-clean-branches", note that there is no `.sh` extension in the name.
 Git will look for filenames starting with "git-", and take the remaining part of the whole filename as the command's name.

-   1. Since there is no file extension there must be a shebang at the start of the file to indicate how the script is to be run (`#!/usr/bin/env sh`)
+Since there is no file extension there must be a shebang at the start of the file to indicate how the script is to be run (`#!/usr/bin/env sh`)

+---
-3. Done!
+### Done!

 Now any terminal that has access to regular Git commands will also have access to your new custom script

+# About Me

+I started my adventure in coding by playing around with coding environments such as [Scratch](https://scratch.mit.edu/), [Processing](https://processing.org/), and [Grobots](http://grobots.sourceforge.net/).
+After making it through college I got started in web development, working with Angular front-ends and NodeJS or C# back-ends.
+In my free time I love to play games like Factorio and Noita, or occasionally trying my hand at woodwork.